Alexhuszagh/rust-lexical/lexical-core/README.md

 # Platform Support

-minimal-lexical is tested on a wide variety of platforms, including big and small-endian systems, to ensure portable code.
+lexical-core is tested on a wide variety of platforms, including big and small-endian systems, to ensure portable code.
 Supported architectures include:
 - x86_64 Linux, Windows, macOS, Android, iOS, FreeBSD, and NetBSD.
 - x86 Linux, macOS, Android, iOS, and FreeBSD.
 - aarch64 (ARM8v8-A) Linux, Android, and iOS.